 The file size on Windows 8/7/XP is 249,680 bytes.

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
-It is a trustworthy file from Microsoft.
 It can change the behavior of other programs or manipulate other programs.
-The program has no visible window.
-The file is digitally signed.
-There is no detailed description of this service.
-The file is not a Windows core file. bcryptprimitives.dll appears to be a compressed file.
+The program is not visible.
+The bcryptprimitives.dll file is digitally signed.
+The service has no detailed description.
+The bcryptprimitives.dll file is not a Windows core file.
+The file is a Microsoft signed file. bcryptprimitives.dll appears to be a compressed file.
 Therefore the technical security rating is 36% dangerous.

 If you still experience problems with bcryptprimitives.dll, you might want to uninstall Microsoft Windows software via Windows Control Panel/Add or Remove Programs (Windows XP) or Programs and Features (Windows 8/7/Vista) or go to the support area of the Microsoft website.